msfukui/fluent-plugin-tagdata/README.md

 The `out_keys` is used to point keys whose value contains CSV-formatted string.

+### firstpoint

+The `firstpoint` is used to a first point number of piriod-separated-tags.
+Default value is 1.

 ### remove_tag_prefix, remove_tag_suffix, add_tag_prefix, add_tag_suffix

 These params are included from `Fluent::HandleTagNameMixin`.
 See that code for details.